Travis Henry: Suspension

+NFL career statistics

 Personal life

 Henry was married once, at age 19, to a woman six years his senior; the marriage was later annulled.
 He was engaged in 2009, but no marriage has been reported as of January 2016.
-Henry has fathered at least 11 children by 10 different women.
+Henry has fathered at least 11 children by 10 different women (one of the women having twins).

 Henry has had on-going problems making his child support payments to the mothers of nine of his children.
-He was arrested in Polk County, Florida in March 2009 and charged with failing to pay $16,600 in child support.
-His lawyer estimates that he is obligated to pay at least $170,001 per year in child support payments.
+He was arrested in Polk County, Florida, in March 2009 and charged with failing to pay $16,600 in child support.
+His lawyer estimates that he is obligated to pay at least $170,000 per year in child support payments.

 Drug trafficking arrest

 On September 30, 2008, Henry was arrested by the DEA after allegedly being involved in a multi-kilogram cocaine transaction that occurred in Centennial, Colorado.
-Henry, portrayed by court documents "as the ruthless 'money guy' in a cocaine trafficking ring", faces ten years to life on federal drug trafficking charges.
+Henry, portrayed by court documents "as the ruthless 'money guy' in a cocaine trafficking ring", faced ten years to life on federal drug trafficking charges.
 On March 31, 2009, Henry and prosecutors reached a plea agreement; a change-of-plea hearing was set for April 16 by the judge.
 The plea deal consisted of Henry accepting a charge of conspiracy to possess cocaine with intent to distribute.
 The maximum penalties included serving ten years to life in prison, and a fines of up to $4 million.

 On July 15, 2009, Henry was sentenced to three years in federal prison for financing a cocaine trafficking operation.
 The fine was waived by the judge, who stated that the defendant (Henry) could not afford a fine.
 In addition, if Henry completed a drug program while in prison, his sentence could be reduced by one year.
+Henry was released from custody after two years.